nalenz/got.predictions/README.md

 2. Create a zlib-inflated chunk of neural network data by running `node index-v2.js` in the `workers/formatter-neural` directory.
 3. Edit the file `workers/predictors-neural/predictor-neural-v1/predictor.py` to have `if True:` in line 28, then run it using `./predictor.py`.
 4. Change that line back to `if False:`, then run that script again using `./predictor.py`.
 The final predictions can now be found in `workers/predictors-neural/predictor-neural-v2/output/predictions.json`.

+The process for creating the show predictions is almost identical, just use the `formatter-show`, `formatter-neural-show` and `predictors-neural/predictor-neural-show-v1` worker directories, in that order.

 ## Code management